Luccharl/Luccharl/README.md

 👋 Hi, I’m Luc Charl,

+👀 I am a BSIT student and is interested in web development and automation.
-I am a student and is currently learning Python because I want things automated.
+🌱 I am currently learning Python and want to specialized in it.
-I am always curious and am open to learning about new stuffs everyday.
+📚 I am open to learning about new stuffs everyday.